 The Crisis Phase

 This what is often termed as "culture shock."
 Culture shock has been defined in different ways by many social scientists.
 In general, it is a term used to describe the anxiety and feelings (of surprise, disorientation, confusion, etc.) felt when people have to operate within an entirely different cultural or social environment.
-It grows out of the difficulties in assimilating the new culture, causing difficulty in knowing what is appropriate and what is not.
+It grows out of the difficulties in assimilating to the new culture, causing difficulty in knowing what is appropriate and what is not.
 Often this is combined with strong disgust (moral or aesthetical) about certain aspects of the new or different culture.
 Culture shock does not necessarily occur suddenly, but may gradually begin to affect a person's moods over time.
-The length of time a person experiences culture shock depends on how long they stay in the new environment as well as their level of self-awareness.
+The length of time a person experiences culture shock depends on how long they stay in the new environment, as well as their level of self-awareness.